mehmetext/mehmetext/README.md

 ✨ I'm [@mehmetext](https://github.com/mehmetext "@mehmetext"), I think you can also say me [@bikodist](https://www.instagram.com/bikodist "@bikodist") on Instagram.
 I can say my age but it changes every year, so my birth year is 2001 (let's calculate my age ^^).
 I'm really happy that things like writing code, reading book are among my hobbies.
 I'm mobile application developer and the apps I developed are on Google Play.
 I have 4 years experience on web design.
 I have 2 years experience on mobile application development, I also continue developing mobile apps.
 I really enjoy developing mobile apps.
 I try to produce quality works for the mobile apps and websites that I produced are used by people.

 * 🌍  I'm based in Konya, Turkiye.
 * 🖥️ See my portfolio at [https://konukcu.dev/](http://konukcu.dev/).
 * ✉️  You can contact me at [mehmet@konukcu.dev](mailto:mehmet@konukcu.dev).
+* 🔗  See my GitLab profile at [https://gitlab.com/mehmetext](https://gitlab.com/mehmetext).
 * 🧠  I'm learning React, React Native and Flutter.
 * 🤝  I'm open to collaborating on React, React Native and Flutter projects.
 * ⚡ I'm also a graphic designer.
 I like designing 😋

 <a href="https://www.twitter.com/memofobi" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/twitter/follow/memofobi?logo=twitter&style=for-the-badge&color=0891b2&labelColor=1c1917"